About This Park

 Cedar Creek joined the state park system in 1955.
 Two buildings on park grounds allow guests to step back into West Virginia’s pioneer days.
 The park office, a fully restored log cabin, was formerly a Gilmer County historical landmark.
 A one-room schoolhouse, built in 1910, was moved to the park from Lewis County in 1989.
 The school has a tin roof, and is furnished with a pot-bellied stove, student desks, filled bookcases, blackboard and teacher’s desk.
 It is open to visitors on most Saturdays during the summer.

 Cedar Creek State Park has a campground with sites for single campers, families and large groups, open April through October.
+West Virginia State Park campgrounds reservations are available from Memorial Day through Labor Day each year.
+Campgrounds are open on a first-come, first-serve basis through mid-October.

 Gather a group for some good old camping fun!
 A 10-site group camp has water and electric, a group fire circle, grill pad, picnic tables and water fountain.